jonathadv/python-project-sample/README.md

 In order to `make` long commands short *(got the pun?)* this project comes up with a list of built-in make tasks:

-It's good practice to read the `Makefile` and understand what each task does, and so it's possible to one improve the task for the one's better using.
+It's good a practice to read the `Makefile` and understand what each task does, and so it's possible to one improve the task for the one's better using.

 #### Task list: